Self Catering

 THE ISLAND

-The ferry for day trips to the Isle of Iona, with its famous restored Abbey, white beaches and historic marble quarry, is just a 20-minute drive away.
+The ferry for day trips to the Isle of Iona, with its famous restored Abbey, white beaches and historic marble quarry, is just a 20-minute drive from Beach House.
 In spring, the island is covered in flowers and, in summer, a late ferry will bring you back, perhaps after eating in the wonderful island restaurant having spent the day walking all round the island and enjoying the beautiful sea views.

 FERRY